praxis/praxis/reference/plugins/plugins_framework.md

 3. `setup`: The last phase is `setup`, and it allows the Plugin to perform any final initialization before the application's code is loaded.
 This is implemented in the `Plugin#setup!` method.
 The default implementation of this method is empty.

 Note that these phases are invoked for all registered Plugins as a block, one phase after the other.
 In other words, all registered Plugins will go through the `prepare` phase first, before they all move to the `load` phase, and finally move onto the `setup` phase.

+## Doc Browser Customization

+It is possible to modify and enhance the Doc browser from plugins.
+To begin, you must register your plugin as extending the doc browser by calling `Praxis::Plugin#register_doc_browser_plugin(path)`, where `path` will be the path to the directory where you store the assets for your plugin.
+The best place to call this is in the `Plugin#setup!` method mentioned above.
+Once this is done, Praxis will automatically pick up your plugin's components into its build system.
+This allows you to do the following:

+#### Add Dependencies

+If you place a `bower.json` into your `path`, the `dependencies` field will be merged into a master `bower.json` and then the dependencies will be automatically installed and linked into the doc browser.

+#### Override or Add Templates

+You may choose to override any of the Praxis builtin templates, simply place them at a matching path within a `views` subdirectory and they will be automatically picked up.

+#### Add Scripts

+Any code you provide will be loaded after the core Praxis doc browser, but before any of the user's code.
+This will allow you to override any components from core you need as well as take advantage of any APIs exposed.
+You can also expose APIs to the user from your plugin.
+See [the doc browser customization wiki](https://github.com/rightscale/praxis/wiki/Doc-Browser-Customisation-Recipes) for more details.

+#### Provide SCSS Styles

+`path` will be made available to the user's `docs/styles.scss` file, but will not be included automatically.
+Therefore it is up to you to instruct users to add any necessary imports to use styles you provide.

+#### Add Other Assets

+Any assets not mentioned above will be copied to the user's `docs/output` directory on build.
+This way you can provide images, fonts or other assets in a plugin.